 Similar to New Bullard's Bar Reservoir, CDFG stocking records indicate that fish plantings in USACE's Englebright Reservoir have taken place from 1965 through 2007.
 During this period, over 756,000 rainbow trout, 228,320 Kokanee salmon, 6,973 lake trout (Salvelinus namaycush), nearly 28,000 brown trout, 4,000 Eagle Lake rainbow trout, 2,640 brook trout, 45 white crappie, and 80 black crappie were planted (CDFG 2007).
-Stocked species were primarily from the Shasta and San Joaquin hatcheries.
+Stocked species were primarily from the Shasta and San Joaquin CDFG fish hatcheries.

-In accordance with new fish planting regulations, stocking of salmon and steelhead is scheduled to take place in New Bullard's Bar Reservoir (CDFG 2008b).
-USACE's Englebright Reservoir is not scheduled for stocking from 2008 to 2010 (CDFG 2008a, b).
+In accordance with new fish planting regulations, stocking of kokanee and hatchery rainbow trout is scheduled to take place in New Bullard's Bar Reservoir (CDFG 2008b).
+Englebright Reservoir is not scheduled for stocking from 2008 to 2010 pending a pre-stocking evaluation(CDFG 2008a, b).